- $ 50.00 90-minute Group Session

-- Insurance companies often require me to put the needs of the company ahead of your needs — against my ethical code.
-Many companies refuse to allow me to advocate for you at all.
-They may ignore my attempts to speak in your best interest.
+- Insurance company contracts could require me to put the needs of the company ahead of your needs — against my ethical code.
+They may refuse to allow me to advocate for you at all.

 - Effective therapy requires privacy and confidentiality.

-- Insurance company contracts require me to give information about the content and progress of your treatment to employees of the company.
-I don’t have control over what they choose to do with your information or whether they protect it.
+- Insurance company contracts would require me to give information about the content and progress of your treatment to employees of the company.
+I would not have control over what they choose to do with your information or whether they protect it.

 - Only you can determine whether your treatment is working for you.

-- If I contract with your insurance company, their employees will make this judgment without ever having met you or worked with you.
+- If I contract with your insurance company, their employees may make this judgment without ever having met you or worked with you.